Need a Time Server?

 -

-Use the DNS name of our servers rather than the IP addresses.
+Use the DNS names of our servers rather than the IP addresses.
 The IP addresses may change without warning but the names will remain constant.
 If we need to change our servers for some reason, use of the DNS names instead of the IP addresses should make any such change transparent.

 -

 If you have a slow connection or long round-trip delay to our server, then pick another NTP server or establish your own level 1 server (see below).
 This will give you better time sync.
-Currently, network access to server "tack" seems to have less delay than to "tick" or "tock" but they should work equally well for all clients.

 -